KiteRunner2/BootHomework_04/README.md

 Application layout works well for desktop and mobile browser.
 On mobile it colapses into single column.
 Layout is built using bootstrap.

+# TO-DO
+1. sorting hall of fame based on result - currently it adds name to front of the list
+2. present hall of fame after game is finished and name is entered